Skip to content

 Estimated capital spending to upgrade distribution, collection, and wastewater treatment capacity in Riyadh as part of Saudi Arabia’s national water and economic transformation agenda.

-Expert Briefing: FAQs
+Expert Analysis: FAQs

 How is Riyadh’s water transition financed?

-How does Riyadh apply circular water principles?
+How does Riyadh apply circular-water principles?

 © Our Future Water Intelligence.
 All Rights Reserved.